 Low-calorie salsas come in many shapes and forms and lend themselves easily to being part of a low-calorie diet.
 You can find fresh salsa and cooked salsas, mango or fruit salsas and bean salsa and regular old salsa made from tomatoes onions and peppers.
 In fact, you may even wonder what exactly are the requirements for making something salsa?

 Salsa translates to sauce, and is generally traced back to Latin American cultures.
 Generally, it is a sauce or condiment typically eaten on top of Latin...
 American dishes.
 Usually, there are chiles or peppers combined with a wide variety of other ingredients.
 In fact, it seems that anymore, the ingredients used in salsa are as varied as you can think from fruits to vegetables to beans.

 The great thing is, salsa is almost always a smart choice when it comes to health as it is loaded with lots of fresh produce, naturally being low in calories.
-Here's a few top-notch low calorie salsa recipes to try.
+Here are a few top-notch low-calorie salsa recipes to try.
 Surely, everyone will have their own favorite.

 01 of 04

 When you think of salsa, you probably think of a tomato salsa like this one.
 Use any combination of fresh juicy tomatoes in this fresh two-tomato salsa.
 We really like using bright red tomatoes alongside bright yellow tomatoes for a really attractive and flavorful salsa.